Sherab-Z/game_rock-paper-scissors/pseudo.md

       - F: randomChoice(): Computer makes a random choice of 'rock', 'paper' or 'scissors', which is stored in the variable computerSelection
       - Returns the array [playerSelection, computerSelection]

-## TODO:
+## TO-DO:

-- Make gameSettingsObj to hold all settings (e.g. userScoreForGameEnd, etc) - to encapsulate those variables
-- Remove p elements from text-display-boxes and reassign classes in script.js - bc. textNode will be created & appended by JS anyway
+### Bugs:

+- Scores not incrementing each round
 - For each new round, round-number not updating in instructions-box msg
-- Game plays 10 rounds
+- Footer overlays main section when shrinking the window
+- At game end, no 'winner' msg is displayed

+### Features:

+- Display scores on UI
+- Create gameSettingsObj to hold all settings (e.g. userScoreForGameEnd, etc) - to encapsulate those variables